rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 <a name="4.20.2.2">4.20.2.2</a> A publication statement includes a statement about the publication, release, or issuing of a published manifestation.

-## 4.20.3 Fictitious or incorrect information
+## 4.20.3 General rule

-<a name="4.20.3.1">4.20.3.1</a> If all information relating to the publication statement appearing in the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see X.X.X.X).
-If the actual details are known, or can be reasonably surmised, supply them at the end of the transcription in square brackets.
-Include the source of this information in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.3.4](/DCRMR/ppdm/Note-on-publication-statement/#4.206.3.4)).

->Example:
->Publication statement: <CITE>Sadopolis : Chez Justin Valcourt ... à l'enseigne de la Vertumalheureuse, an 0000 [i.e. Brussels : Jules Gay, 1866]</CITE>
->Note on publication statement: <CITE>Corrected imprint from: Pia, P. Livres de l'Enfer</CITE>
+<a name="4.20.3.1">4.20.3.1</a> Transcribe the publication statement in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.

 ## 4.20.4 Information covered by labels, etc.